bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 java -jar ./bin/bigger.jar # the tool is also copied to the `bin/` folder
 ```

-> **Note:** When executing the Maven goal, a ready to use tool is deployed using the Fat-JAR approach inside the `./bin/` folder.
+> **Note:** When executing this Maven goal, a ready to use tool is deployed using the Fat-JAR approach inside the `./bin/` folder.

 #### Classpath-Approach (1): Relative Libs-Folder